IQSS/dataverse/doc/sphinx-guides/source/user/dataset-management.rst

    description and tags (via the "Edit Tag" button) for each file.
 Additionally, an MD5 checksum will be added for each file.
 If you upload a tabular file a :ref:`Universal Numerical Fingerprint (UNF) <unf>` will be added to this file.
 #.
 Click the "Save Dataset" button when you are done.
 Your unpublished dataset is now created.

-Note: You can add additional metadata once you have completed the initial dataset creation by going to Edit Dataset > Metadata.
+Note: You can add additional metadata once you have completed the initial dataset creation by going to clicking the Edit button and selecting Metadata from the dropdown menu.

 Supported HTML Fields
 ---------------------